rwroblewsk/rwroblewsk.github.io/README.md

 instrument classes.

 ### Codec LB-75
 A perceptual audio codec with additional block-switching and variable bitrate capabilities.
 This codec was developed as the final project for the Stanford MUSIC422 Perceptual Audio Coding class by a team of two students.
 In this class, a baseline perceptual audio codec was developed progressively.
 The final project involved adding additional components to the baseline implementation.
-The LB-75 codec was developed to improve the quality of transients through the addition of block-switching and a variable bitrate.
+The LB-75 codec was developed to improve the quality of transients through the addition of block-switching (using the High Frequency Energy approach for transient detection) and a variable bitrate.

-Abstract:

 ### Tenor Ukulele Construction and Pickup Processing
 Constructed a tenor ukulele with a piezo pickup.
 Filtered the piezo pickup output in a Python Jupyter Notebook to resemble a condenser microphone to improve sound quality. \